 I would estimate that about 90% of Internet casinos, sports books, and poker sites are closed to U.S. players.
 However, there are still about 10% that evidently find the U.S. market too lucrative to pass up.
 It is not difficult to find such casinos.
 Here at the Wizard of Odds and sister sites & we endeavor to make it easy to find U.S. friendly Internet casinos.

-So far in 2016, there has been a lot of chatter related to online gaming in the United States, but little progress has been made into regulating the activity in more states.
-There has been talk of California adopting online poker, and Pennsylvania as well as Michigan have undertaken bills to legalize and regulate the activity.
+In 2016, there has been a lot of chatter related to online gaming in the United States, but little progress has been made into regulating the activity in more states.
+There has been talk of California adopting online poker, and Pennsylvania, as well as Michigan, have undertaken bills to legalize and regulate the activity.

 On a federal level, the Restoration of America’s Wire Act has been introduced to Congress.
 The bill would effectively overturn the opinion by the Department of Justice in 2011 by making internet gambling illegal as it would stipulate that the activity violates The Wire Act.
 This bill was backed by Las Vegas Sands Chairman Sheldon Adelson, who bought influence using political donations to the Republican party.
 The bill stalled out due to lack of interest by congressmen.